top of page

 The noun 'prodigy' has its etymological origins in Latin.
 It is derived from the Latin word 'prodigium,' which referred to an omen or a portent, often of something extraordinary or unnatural.
 In ancient Rome, 'prodigia' were signs or events believed to foretell future occurrences.
 Over time, the term evolved in English to describe individuals, typically children or young people, who possess exceptional and extraordinary talents, skills, or abilities well beyond their years.
 'Prodigy' captures the idea of someone who seems to defy the norm or to be a harbinger of remarkable accomplishments.
 Therefore, the etymology of 'prodigy' underscores its use as a noun to depict individuals who exhibit outstanding and often astonishing abilities or talents from a very young age, evoking a sense of awe and wonder.

-Quiz: Find the meaning of the noun prodigy:
+Find the correct meaning of the noun prodigy:

 Try Again!